 • Have a family history of vein disease

-Many treatments are covered by insurance when medically necessary.
+Many vein treatments may be covered by insurance when medically necessary.

 Vein disease is common — but it is treatable.